indic-archive/omeka-typesense-search/README.md

 - Enable the module from the Admin → Modules menu.

-- Configure the module by going to the Configure form (located at /admin/module/Typesense).
-Enter the host and API key for your Typesense server.
+- Configure the module by going to the Configure form.

 ## Configuration

 The configuration form for this module allows you to specify the following options:

-- Typesense Host: The hostname of your Typesense server.
+- Typesense url: The url of your Typesense server.

 - API Key: The API key for your Typesense server.
 This can be found in the Typesense Admin Dashboard.

 - Search index: Name of the search index.

+- Index properties: From the right side pane, select the properties of `Omeka\Entity\Items` you require to index.

 ## Usage

 Once the module is installed and configured, search on your Omeka-s site will be powered by Typesense.

 ## Credits

 - Carlos Roso - https://github.com/caroso1222/amazon-autocomplete.
 This repo's autocomplete.js is a modified version of his work.